-The wildland fire dispatch system in the United States has three distinct levels (tiers): the National, Geographic Area, and Local levels.
-Logistical dispatch operations occur at all three levels, while initial attack dispatch operations occur primarily at the Local level.
-Most wildland fire dispatch offices are interagency dispatch centers, in that they are funded and staffed by various Federal and State fire management agencies.
-Some dispatch centers are funded and staffed by BLM alone, but are still interagency dispatch centers in that they process resource orders for other agencies' fires and mobilize resources provided by other agencies in addition to performing these functions for BLM.
+The wildland fire dispatch system in the United States has three levels (tiers): national, geographic area, and local levels.
+Logistical dispatch operations occur at all three levels, while initial attack dispatch operations occur primarily at the local level.
+Most wildland fire dispatch offices are interagency dispatch centers, funded and staffed by various federal and state fire management agencies.
+Some dispatch centers are funded and staffed by BLM alone, but are still interagency dispatch centers because they also process resource orders for other agencies' fires and mobilize resources provided by other agencies.

 The standard for dispatch ordering channels is the three-tier dispatch system.
-Any Geographic Area or Local Dispatch Center using a dispatch system outside the three-tier system must justify, in writing to the National Office, why a non-standard system is being used.
+Any geographic area or local dispatch center using a dispatch system outside the three-tier system must justify, in writing to the national office, why a non-standard system is being used.